 Our business was negatively impacted by the COVID-19 pandemic and may in the future be impacted by any future pandemics.
-In addition, this pandemic may continue to, and any future pandemics may, adversely impact economies worldwide, which could result in adverse effects on our business and operations.
+In addition, the effects of this pandemic may continue to, and any future pandemics may, adversely impact economies worldwide, which could result in adverse effects on our business and operations.